ronihdzz/test-action/README.md

 ## Inputs

 - `gh-token` (required): The GitHub token needed to authenticate and perform operations on the repository.
+- `artifacts-branch` (optional, default: 'artifacts'): The name of the branch where the artifacts will be saved.
+- `dockerfile-path` (required, default: 'deployments/tests/Dockerfile.test'): The path to the Dockerfile used for testing.

 ## Environment Variables

+The following environment variables are automatically set from the GitHub Actions context:

 - `GH_TOKEN`: Required for GitHub authentication.
 This is a secret input and should be provided as a GitHub Actions secret.
 - `COMMIT_ID`: The current commit ID.
-This value is automatically obtained from the GitHub Actions context.
 - `BRANCH_NAME`: The current branch name.
-This value is automatically obtained from the GitHub Actions context.
 - `REPO_NAME`: The current repository name.
-This value is automatically obtained from the GitHub Actions context.

 ## Steps

-1. **Checkout code**: Clone the repository using `actions/checkout@v3`.
+1. **Checkout code**: Uses the `actions/checkout@v3` action to checkout the repository code.
-2. **Set up Docker Buildx**: Configure Docker Buildx using `docker/setup-buildx-action@v2`.
+2. **Set up Docker Buildx**: Uses the `docker/setup-buildx-action@v2` action to set up Docker Buildx.
-3. **Cache Docker layers**: Use `actions/cache@v3` to cache Docker layers and speed up future builds.
+3. **Cache Docker layers**: Uses the `actions/cache@v3` action to cache Docker layers for faster builds.
-4. **Build and run tests**:
+4. **Build and run tests**: Builds the Docker image specified by the `dockerfile-path` input and runs the tests inside the Docker container.
-   - Build a Docker image using the Dockerfile located at `deployments/tests/Dockerfile.test`.
-   - Run the built Docker image, mounting the reports directory to store test results.
-5. **Save artifacts to the artifacts branch**:
+5. **Save artifacts to branch**: Saves the test artifacts to the branch specified by the `artifacts-branch` input.
-   - Configure git credentials.
-   - Clone the repository and switch to the `artifacts` branch.
-   - Create directories to store artifacts based on the commit ID and branch.
-   - Copy the test reports to the appropriate directories.
-   - Commit and push the artifacts to the `artifacts` branch.

 ## Sequence Diagram
 ```mermaid
 sequenceDiagram
     participant GitHub Actions